briantully/devstack-vm/README.md

 #A setup to utilize Keystone V3, Domains and Horizon based on based on Lorin Hochstein's [devstack-vm][6].

+You still need to do the instructions listed on [Symantec's Blog][7] as well as Dan Nguyen's Writeup on the [OpenStack Blog][8].

 # Neutron-enabled DevStack in a Vagrant VM with Ansible